 The UCITS Q&A sets out answers to queries likely to arise in relation to UCITS.
 It is published in order to assist in limiting uncertainty.
 It is not relevant to assessing compliance with regulatory requirements.
 You should check the website from time to time in relation to any matter of importance to you to see if the position has altered.

-On the 4 February 2014, the Central Bank published a first edition of the UCITS Q&A. New questions ID 1009 and ID 1010 are included.
+On the 30 May 2014, the Central Bank published a second edition of the UCITS Q&A. New questions ID 1009 and ID 1010 are included.

 UCITS Inward Marketing Requirements